Overview

 account_upsert_failed |

 This typically indicates an industry field mapping type mismatch between Apollo and HubSpot.
-Solution: Update the HubSpot field type or adjust the mapping so the data formats match. |
+Solution:

 |---|---|